 - Please also see the SEND policy

-- If appropriate the class teacher will set up a pupil profile.
-The pupil profile will highlight strengths and areas of difficulty for the child and set realistic short term targets.
-The pupil profile will also include strategies and interventions that will be in place to support the child
+- If appropriate the class teacher will set up a SEND profile.
+The SEND profile will highlight strengths and areas of difficulty for the child and set relevant short term targets.
+The SEND profile will also include strategies and interventions that will be in place to support the child

 - Interventions may include small group work, individual support programs, use of visual supports, individual work stations, use of extra resources, play time or nurture support groups